Hyperledger: Hyperledger Besu

 Besu is an enterprise-grade Ethereum codebase.
+Besu became a project of LF Decentralized Trust in September 2024.

 Hyperledger Fabric

 Hyperledger Fabric is a permissioned blockchain infrastructure, originally contributed by IBM and Digital Asset, providing a modular architecture with a delineation of roles between the nodes in the infrastructure, execution of Smart Contracts (called "chaincode" in Fabric) and configurable consensus and membership services.
 A Fabric Network comprises (1) "Peer nodes", which execute chaincode, access ledger data, endorse transactions and interface with applications; (2) "Orderer nodes" which ensure the consistency of the blockchain and deliver the endorsed transactions to the peers of the network; and (3) Membership Service Providers (MSPs), each generally implemented as a Certificate Authority, managing X.509 certificates which are used to authenticate member identity and roles.
 Hyperledger Fabric allows for use of different consensus algorithms, but the consensus algorithm that is most commonly used with the platform is Practical Byzantine Fault Tolerance (PBFT).

 Fabric is primarily aimed at integration projects, in which a Distributed Ledger Technology (DLT) is required, offering no user facing services other than an SDK for Node.js, Java and Go.

 Fabric supports chaincode in Go and JavaScript (via Hyperledger Composer, or natively since v1.1) out-of-the-box, and other languages such as Java by installing appropriate modules.
 It is therefore potentially more flexible than competitors that only support a closed Smart Contract language.

+Hyperledger Fabric became a project of LF Decentralized Trust in September 2024.

 Hyperledger Sawtooth

 Originally contributed by Intel, Sawtooth includes a dynamic consensus feature enabling hot swapping consensus algorithms in a running network.
 Among the consensus options is a novel consensus protocol known as "Proof of Elapsed Time," a lottery-design consensus protocol that optionally builds on trusted execution environments provided by Intel's Software Guard Extensions (SGX).
 Sawtooth supports Ethereum smart contracts via "seth" (a Sawtooth transaction processor integrating the Hyperledger Burrow EVM).
 In addition to Solidity support, Sawtooth includes SDKs for Python, Go, Javascript, Rust, Java, and C++.

+At the request of its maintainers, Hyperledger Sawtooth was archived as a project in February 2024.

 Tools

+Hyperledger Aries

+Hyperledger Aries is a toolkit for decentralized identity solutions.
+It supports issuance, storage, and presentations of verifiable credentials, providing the functionality to create and manage decentralized, self-sovereign identities.
+It supports secure, peer-to-peer messaging using a variety of protocols.
+Aries includes implementations in Python, Go, .NET, and JavaScript.
+Hyperledger Aries interacts with other Hyperledger projects like Indy and Ursa.
+Indy provides the ledger technology, and Ursa provides shared cryptographic functions.
+Hyperledger Aries became a project of LF Decentralized Trust in September 2024.